Hydraxous/EasyPZ-ULTRAKILL/README.md

 1. Updated stat window to have the stat goals for each level in clear comparison with displayed stats
 2. Better looking status display for P-Mode
 3. Funny toggleable sound effects :)

+Side note this is my first ever mod so please excuse the awful optimization I will fix it soon.